Olumiant 2 mg Film-Coated Tablets

 Vaccination

 No data are available on the response to vaccination with live vaccines in patients receiving baricitinib.
 Use with live, attenuated vaccines during or immediately prior to baricitinib therapy is not recommended.
-Prior to initiating treatment, it is recommended that all patients be brought up to date with all immunisations in agreement with current immunisation guidelines.
+Prior to initiating treatment, it is recommended that all patients, and particularly paediatric patients, be brought up to date with all immunisations in agreement with current immunisation guidelines.

 Lipids

-Dose dependent increases in blood lipid parameters were reported in patients treated with baricitinib (see section 4.8).
-Elevations in low density lipoprotein (LDL) cholesterol decreased to pre-treatment levels in response to statin therapy.
-Lipid parameters should be assessed approximately 12 weeks following initiation of therapy and thereafter patients should be managed according to international clinical guidelines for hyperlipidaemia.
+Dose dependent increases in blood lipid parameters were reported in paediatric and adult patients treated with baricitinib (see section 4.8).
+Elevations in low density lipoprotein (LDL) cholesterol decreased to pre-treatment levels in response to statin therapy in adults.
+In both paediatric and adult patients, lipid parameters should be assessed approximately 12 weeks following initiation of therapy and thereafter patients should be managed according to international clinical guidelines for hyperlipidaemia.

 Hepatic transaminase elevations